Last Update - May 28, 2018

-As of 25 May 2018, European data protection legislation will be updated for the first time in 20 years.
+On 25 May 2018, European data protection legislation was updated for the first time in 20 years.
 The EU General Data Protection Regulation (GDPR) replaces the 1995 EU Data Protection Directive.
-The GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to harmonize data protection laws across Europe, regardless of where that data is processed.
+The GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to harmonise data protection laws across Europe, regardless of where that data is processed.

 People customers will typically act as the data controller for any personal data they provide to People in connection with their use of our services.
 The data controller determines the purposes and means of processing personal data, while the data processor processes data on behalf of the data controller.
 People is a data processor and processes personal data on behalf of the data controller when they use the People facility.